influxdata/docs-v2/content/v2.0/get-started.md

     minikube start
     ```

-3. Save the following YAML configuration file somewhere on your machine:
+3. Save the following YAML configuration file on your local machine.
+   This file will set up a namespace in your cluster named "influxdb",
+   and create a Deployment and Service for running and connecting to InfluxDB.

     ```yaml
     kind: Namespace